oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 A consumer **MUST NOT** use a resolve response beyond its validity period as indicated by the `exp` Claim of the response JWT.
 The `exp` value reflects the shortest validity among the underlying Trust Chain and any included Trust Marks.

 Implementations **SHOULD** implement caching of resolve responses.
 A cached response **MAY** be reused for subsequent requests for the same subject and trust context, that is, the same combination of subject Entity Identifier and Trust Anchor, provided the response has not yet expired.
 This reduces the frequency of calls to the Federation Resolver and improves overall federation performance.
+However, it is **RECOMMENDED** that implementations refresh cached responses before the time indicated by the `exp` Claim, in order to remain resilient against resolvers being temporarily unavailable and to ensure that metadata changes are propagated more quickly.

 Although the resolve response includes the Trust Chain in the `trust_chain` Claim as required by [@!OpenID.Federation, section 8.3.2], most consumers resolving peer metadata for the purpose of establishing protocol-level trust do not need to process or validate the Trust Chain themselves, as the Federation Resolver has already performed this validation.
 Such consumers **MAY** ignore the `trust_chain` Claim in the resolve response.